eversinc33/Banshee/README.md

 Again, `EPROCESS` comes to help here - it contains a `LIST_ENTRY` of a doubly linked list called `ActiveProcessLink` which is queried by Windows to enumerate running processes.
 If we simply unlink an entry here, we can hide our process from tools like Process Monitor or Task Manager.

 * This can cause Bluescreens, e.g. when the process is closed while being hidden or due to patchguard scanning the kernel memory.
+While the former can be fixed by not being so lazy when programming, the latter can not be as easily bypassed from within the driver.

 ## Testing & debugging the driver